benjamin-bader/blog/content/about.md

 In a past life I was a classical musician, and although I still spend my working days at a keyboard, I mainly play the radio now.

-## Open-Source Projects

-* [Thrifty](https://github.com/Microsoft/thrifty) - a complete Thrift compiler and runtime for Android - "Wire for Thrift"
-* [dexcount-gradle-plugin](https://github.com/KeepSafe/dexcount-gradle-plugin) - a Gradle plugin for Android apps that keeps tabs on how close your app is to the 65K method limit
-* [Stiletto (deprecated)](http://stiletto.bendb.com) - A compile-time dependency injection library targeting Xamarin, and the only sophisticated IoC container to function on MonoTouch